akoslowski/zoo-app/README.md

 ## Abstract

-The app tries to implement a navigation concept in SwiftUI for iOS16 and later versions.
+The app tries to implement an as-simple-as-possible-navigation-concept in SwiftUI for iOS16 and later versions.

 ## Requirements

 ### No external dependencies

 Navigation is a crucial part of any app and should be under control of the engineering team of the app.
-There are great open-source-projects out there that help with the complexity of navigating in SwiftUI, but they also add their bias and their own complexity.
+There are great open-source-projects out there that help with the complexity of navigating in SwiftUI, but they also add their biases, assumptions and their own complexity.

 ### Be additive